rubiin/rubiin.github.io/content/posts/unknown-type-in-ts/2022-04-25_unknown-type-in-typescript.md

 ---

 The `unknown` type in typescript is a common type that you will likely to come across.
-It is a strict version of the `any` type and interms of accepting data, it accepts any data type which is similar to nature of `any` type.
+It is a strict version of the `any` type and in terms of accepting data, it accepts any data type which is similar to nature of `any` type.
 However there is a minor differences between them.
 Since an `unknown` type also can have multiple type, it forces to use type assertion before using the types function.
 To further clear , lets look an example

 ```js